Setup Global Replication

 --header "X-API-Key: ${API_KEY}" --header "Content-type: application/json" | jq

 3. Now configure the Secondary service by calling the following stored procedure.
 Replace 'host' and 'port' with the Primary service's hostname and port.
-Replace 'gtid' with the GTID position obtained from the previous setp.
+Replace 'gtid' with the GTID position obtained from the previous step.
 Use true/false for whether to use SSL.

 CALL sky.change_external_primary_gtid(host, port, gtid, use_ssl_encryption);